hiteboar/vault_ingestor/README.md

      │   ├── 03/
      │   ├── 04/

-Additionally, the system allows the use of **custom subfolders** to organize information according to user needs.
+You can also use **custom folders** to organize files according to your needs.

 Example: